NinjaInShade/bootcamp-testimonials/README.md

 I really utilised negative margins for overlapping stuff in this project.
 I only realised their value not long ago, and am loving how useful they are!
 I also had to use a fair bit of relative/absolute positioning which helped me practice that.

 I learned how to make a slider too.
 I learnt how to enable use of keyboard arrow keys to focus and select elements in the HTML using the focus() method.
+I managed to do all the javascript without any help.

+I had a global array with all every slide's data like texts, img and img alt in objects and a global variable which tracked the array index we would display.
+If previous button was clicked, we'd decrease this variable, and vice versa for next button.

+I had to make sure if array index was going to be smaller than the index's we had available in the array, we would loop back to the start/end of the array (prevent out of bounds error).

 ## Author